 - 1. Bilingual Classes a valid New Jersey instructional certificate with an endorsement for the appropriate grade level and/or content area, as well as an endorsement in bilingual education pursuant to N.J.S.A.
-18A:6-38 et seg. and 18A:35-15 to 26. - 2.
-ESL Classes a valid New Jersey instructional certificate in ESL English as a second language pursuant to N.J.S.A.
+18A:6-38 et seq. and 18A:35-15 to 26. - 2.
+ESL Classes a valid New Jersey instructional certificate in ESL pursuant to N.J.S.A.
 18A:6-38 et seq. and N.J.A.C.
 6A:9B-10.5. - 3.
-English Language Services a valid New Jersey instructional certificate. - I. Bilingual, English as a Second Language ESL, and English Language Services Program Enrollment, Assessment, Exit, and Re-entry - 1.
-All ELLs LEP students from Kindergarten through twelfth grade twelve shall be enrolled in the bilingual, ESL, or English language services program established by the Board of Education as prescribed in N.J.A.C.
+English Language Services a valid New Jersey instructional certificate. - I. Bilingual, English as a Second Language, and English Language Services Program Enrollment, Assessment, Exit, and Re-entry - 1.
+All ELLs from Kindergarten through grade twelve shall be enrolled in the bilingual, ESL, or English language services program established by the Board of Education as prescribed in N.J.A.C.
 6A:15-1.4(b) through (e) and 1.5(a), and P.L.
 1995, c.
 59 and c.
 327. - 2.
-Students enrolled in the a bilingual, ESL, or English language services program shall be assessed annually using with a Department of Education-approved English language proficiency test to determine their progress in achieving English language proficiency goals and readiness for exiting the program. - 3.
-ELLs LEP students enrolled in the bilingual, ESL, or English language services program one of these programs shall be placed in a monolingual English program when they have demonstrated readiness to function successfully in an English-only program.
-The This process to determine the readiness or inability of the individual student to function successfully in the English-only program shall be initiated by the student's level of English proficiency as measured by a Department of Education-established standard on an English language proficiency test,.
-The and the readiness of the student shall be further assessed on the basis of multiple indicators that which shall include, at a minimum; include classroom performance;; the student's reading level in English;; the judgment of the teaching staff member or members responsible for the educational program of the student;; and performance on achievement tests in English according to P.L.
-1991, c.12.
+Students enrolled in the bilingual, ESL, or English language services program shall be assessed annually using a Department of Education-approved English language proficiency test to determine their progress in achieving English language proficiency goals and readiness for exiting the program. - 3.
+ELLs enrolled in the bilingual, ESL, or English language services program shall be placed in a monolingual English program when they have demonstrated readiness to function successfully in an English-only program.
+The process to determine the readiness or inability of the individual student to function successfully in the English-only program shall be initiated by the student's level of English proficiency as measured by a Department of Education-established standard on an English language proficiency test.
+The readiness of the student shall be further assessed on the basis of multiple indicators that shall include, at a minimum: classroom performance; the student's reading level in English; the judgment of the teaching staff member or members responsible for the educational program of the student; and performance on achievement tests in English.